 Factors to consider when choosing the right IT partner

-A good MSP will be in a position to explain, in business terms, why these upgrades are essential.
+A good Managed Service Provider will be in a position to explain, in business terms, why these upgrades are essential.
 The MSP will also take into consideration the in-house resources and skill set that supports your organization.
 This will help determine the nature of responsibilities including the ones that should be handed over to the MSPs and how your staff can escalate problems to and interact with the MSP.
 This will also provide an assurance to your IT team that the MSP is not there to replace them, but to enable the organization to function more effectively.

 Highly qualified MSPs make extensive use of advanced technology and have well-defined procedures in place when considering delivery services.
 Their Network Operations Centre (NOCs) equipped with the latest monitoring and management tools handle issues remotely and promptly.
 They follow industry best practices, document everything, and have repeatable processes that help manage your environment correctly and consistently.
 With the right MSP, you gain an entire team of well-qualified engineers so you are not dependent on one person who knows your IT environment.
 Best-in-class MSPs establish trust.
 They welcome questions and requests for customer references.
 They understand that you need to have confidence in their expertise and the quality of their services.